adilsonchacon/wheel-old/README.md

 ### New Application

-Lets create an API for a Blog
+Let's create an API for a Blog.

 ```
 wheel new github.com/account_name/blog